Gerry Gilmore

-Gerard Francis Gilmore FRS FRAS FInstP (born 7 November 1951) is Emeritus Professor of Experimental Philosophy, in the Institute of Astronomy, at the University of Cambridge.
+Gerard Francis Gilmore (born 7 November 1951) is a New Zealand academic who is Emeritus Professor of Experimental Philosophy, in the Institute of Astronomy, at the University of Cambridge.
 His research has centred on studying stars in the Galaxy to understand its structure and evolutionary history.

 Education

 Gilmore was educated at St Bede's College, Christchurch and the University of Canterbury (both in New Zealand), where he was awarded a Bachelor of Science degree in 1973.

 Gilmore remained at the University of Canterbury as a postgraduate research student.
 He used the 0.61-metre telescope at Mount John University Observatory to monitor changes in the brightnesses of quasars in the southern hemisphere of the sky.
 He measured the magnitudes of about 130 quasars from a large number of photographic plates.
 He found the results were best explained by the infall of gas on to supermassive black holes.
 This research led to the award of a PhD degree in 1979.